AdobeDocs/experience-manager-64.en/help/communities/using/groups.md

 After a community group has been newly created or modified, it is possible to publish (activate) the group by selecting the `Publish Site` icon.

-Once the group is successfully published, a message will appear :
+Once the group is successfully published, a message will appear:

 ![](assets/chlimage_1-146.png)